Gas meters and electricity meters - what you need to know

 Find out how gas and electricity meters work, how you can spot if yours is faulty and how you can use your electricity meter to save money.

-Everything you need to know about your gas meter and electricity meter, including how to save money and how smart meters differ.
+Everything you need to know about your gas meter and electricity meter, including how to save money and what smart meters do.
 Plus, we reveal how to check if your gas and electricity meter is faulty, as your energy company could owe you money.

-Some suppliers ask you to provide regular meter readings, some get automatic readings by using smart meters, while others estimate your bills or send staff to read the meter for you.
+Some suppliers ask you to provide regular meter readings, some get automatic readings from smart meters, while others estimate your bills or send staff to read the meter for you.